VUB-HYDR/REVUB/README.md

 This script produces figure outputs for the individually simulated plants, chosen by the user from an Excel file named "plotting_settings.xlsx".

-The figures include (i) time series of hydropower lake levels and reservoir outflows without and with complementary hydro-VRE operation, (ii) power generation curves from the selected hydropower plant alongside solar and wind power at hourly, seasonal and multiannual scales, and (iii) hydropower release rule curves for given months and times of the day.
+The figures include various time series and statistical charts on - among other things - reservoir dynamics (drawdown and refilling) without and with hydro-VRE hybridisation, electricity generation of the hydro-VRE complex from hourly to seasonal and multianual scales, and the corresponding hydropower plant operation (rule curves, turbine activity, mode of operation).

 In the training dataset, the user learns how to produce meaningful figures using this script after having successfully run a simulation.